-Let’s look at one last definition:
+Let’s look at another definition.

 The figures below are from a document published in 2007, and are based on data taken from 2001, so the numbers are out of date (hence the inconsistencies with the other lists above).
-But it’s the best we’ve got so here, courtesy of the EU’s ESPON project, are the top 10.
+But it’s the best we’ve got so here, courtesy of the EU’s ESPON project, are the top ten.

 - London – 13,709,000